 Learning to ask questions is the foundation

 All Honors College students begin undertaking self-directed research starting their first semester at Mason.
 The Principles of Research and Inquiry course (HNRS 110) - a first semester requirement - prepares our students to conduct research at the college level and to pursue their research throughout their time at Mason.
-Each students pursues their own topic, develops their own research question, studies the published scholarships related to their question, then proposes a research method that would enable them to answer the question.
-These students then have opportunity to present their research at a research exhibtion hosted by the Honors College.
+Each student pursues their own topic, develops their own research question, studies the published scholarships related to their question, then proposes a research method that would enable them to answer the question.
+These students then have the opportunity to present their research at a research exhibtion hosted by the Honors College.

 Students who had a meaningful experience in HNRS 110 go on to become Peer Mentors.
 Peer Mentors provide one-on-one support using inquiry-based mentoring to help students find different answers to their questions.
 Not only do they serve as a useful academic resource for those who need it, but they also assist with the transition.